ArduPilot/ardupilot_wiki/common/source/docs/common-can-pmu.rst

 Overview
 ========

-CAN PMU is a drone power management module with built-in STM32F4 processor running CUAV's ITT compensation algorithm to accurately measure the voltage and current of the drone's battery.
+CUAV's CAN/DroneCAN PMU is a drone power management module with built-in STM32F4 processor running CUAV's ITT compensation algorithm to accurately measure the voltage and current of the drone's battery.
 It supports 6~62V voltage input, and the POWER output port can output 5V/ 8A.
 It uses advanced CAN bus communication and supports the standard `UAVCAN <https://new.uavcan.org/>`__ protocol.
 Each PMU is factory calibrated to ensure good consistency and high accuracy.

 Specifications
 ==============